coraliewill/StatisticalModelling/README.md

 ## Generalized Linear Models (GLMs)

-Generalized Linear Models (GLMs) are extensions of linear regression models.
+Generalized Linear Models (GLMs) are extensions of linear regression models that allow to model response with another error distribution model other than normal.

 #### Collinearity